vertigobr/vkpr-cli/.github/ISSUE_TEMPLATE/vkpr-cli.md

 ---
 name: "💬 VKPR-CLI"
-about: Bug reports, questions, and general feedback about VKPR-CLI
+about: Questions and general feedback about VKPR-CLI
 ---

 ## Description